webis-de/lightning-ir/docs/howto/model.rst

             super().__init__(**kwargs)
             self.additional_linear_layer = additional_linear_layer

-Next, we need to subclass the :py:class:`lightning_ir.bi_encoder.model.BiEncoderModel` and override the :py:class:`lightning_ir.bi_encoder.model.BiEncoderModel._encode` method to include the additional linear layer.
+Next, we need to subclass the :py:class:`lightning_ir.bi_encoder.model.BiEncoderModel` and override the :py:class:`lightning_ir.bi_encoder.model.BiEncoderModel.encode` method to include the additional linear layer.
 We also need to ensure that our new config class is registered with our new model as the :py:meth:`~lightning_ir.bi_encoder.model.BiEncoderModel.config_class` attribute.
-In the :py:class:`lightning_ir.bi_encoder.model.BiEncoderModel._encode` method, the :py:meth:`~lightning_ir.bi_encoder.model.BiEncoderModel._backbone_forward` method runs the backbone model and returns the contextualized embeddings of the input sequence.
+In the :py:class:`lightning_ir.bi_encoder.model.BiEncoderModel.encode` method, the :py:meth:`~lightning_ir.bi_encoder.model.BiEncoderModel._backbone_forward` method runs the backbone model and returns the contextualized embeddings of the input sequence.
 We then apply our additional linear layer to the pooled embeddings.
 Afterwards, the various steps of the processing pipeline for bi-encoders are applied (see :ref:`concepts-model` for more details).
 For example:

 .. code-block:: python